 Criminal law: area of practice (barristers)

-What is a typical case in criminal law?
+What will you be doing as a junior barrister in criminal law?

 A criminal barrister’s main work is attending court hearings as a case progresses from its first appearance in the magistrates’ court through to trial (in either in the magistrates’ or Crown Court) and then sentence.
 A case may take several months to conclude.

 Criminal law ranges from minor cases, such as shoplifting, to cases at the other end of the spectrum such as murder and terrorism.
 My practice, for example, encompasses the whole range of criminal offences but mostly serious sexual offences, serious violence, drugs and fraud.
 The people criminal barristers represent come from all walks of life, but a large number of them are vulnerable due to issues such as mental health or addiction.